-I know what you’re thinking.
-Turkish + Shoreditch = kebab shop.
-But while the streets east of Old Street are indeed paved with doner meat, Oklava is something quite different.
+The streets east of Old Street are paved with cheap kebab shops, but Oklava is something quite different.
 Firstly, the look is contemporary chic (in this part of EC2, one man’s ‘Shoreditch’ is another man’s ‘City fringes’), with an open kitchen, sleek designer furnishings and posh scented candles in the loos.

-As for the cooking, Selin Kiazim may have gone back to her Turkish-Cypriot roots, but she’s done it in a modish, creative way, showing off skills first learned at fusion joint Providores and, later, its casual spin-off Kopapa.
+As for the cooking, Selin Kiazim may have gone back to her Turkish-Cypriot roots, but she’s done it in a modish, creative way, showing off skills first learned at since-closed fusion joint The Providores and, later, its casual spin-off Kopapa.
 Plates are small, made for sharing, and bursting with flavour: mostly bold and southern-Med-meets-Middle-Eastern, but with dashes and splashes from other parts of the planet, too, such as a dish of chargrilled monkfish.

-Glistening and perfect, it sat on a gleaming white plate, surrounded by cheffy swirls, not just of a slightly bitter orange caramel, but of an umami-tastic combo of smoky Turkish urfa chilli plus honey, soy, and just a hint of fish sauce.
+Glistening and perfect, sits on a gleaming white plate, surrounded by cheffy swirls, not just of a slightly bitter orange caramel, but of an umami-tastic combo of smoky Turkish urfa chilli plus honey, soy, and just a hint of fish sauce.
 Swoon.
 Something billed as ‘chilli garlic chicken with a za’atar crumb’ turned out to be TFC (Turkish fried chicken).
-She’s down with the kids, is our Selin.
-Here the succulent meat was encased in herby, lemony breadcrumbs, deep-fried and served with a potent lime mayo.
+Here the succulent meat is encased in herby, lemony breadcrumbs, deep-fried and served with a potent lime mayo.
 It’s brilliant.

 Only two things – a cauliflower dish overpowered by chilli, with an odd metallic aftertaste, and another of ‘marinated and candied aubergine purée with yoghurt and smoked almonds’, which didn’t live up to its fancy description – left us feeling flat.
 But we’ll let these go, especially as service was exceptional, the ambience (even on a drizzly Tuesday night) vibrant, and prices so reasonable.
 Who needs kebab shops, anyway?